atseanpaul/review-o-matic/README.md

 ## relate-o-matic
 Given a commit hash, this script will find other patches in the same series.

-This requires that the given commit has a Link: tag in the commit message pointing to a whitelisted patchwork location.
+This requires that the given commit has a Link: tag in the commit message pointing to a allowed patchwork location.

 #### Usage
 ```